 Name:

 KCU ID#: LEVEL:

-Course:
+Course: -

 Start Date: End Date:

+KCIICoord:

-EPA COMPETENCIES - Please discuss the assessment with the student (KNOWLEDGE ASSESSEED BY EXAM) Activities Exceeds Expectations Meets Expectations Needs Improvement Significant Deficits N/A examination to devel and recommend appr patient-centered medical history and physical lop a clinically-sound differential diagnosis ropriate treatment plans, including ations where appropriate.
+KCU C00ru: EPA COMPETENCIES - Please discuss the assessment with the student (KNOWLEDGE ASSESSEED BY EXAM) ) BY Activities Exceeds Expectations Meets Expectations Needs Improvement Significant Deficits N/A Performs a thorough patient-centered medical history and physical examination to develop a clinically-sound differential diagnosis and recommend appropriate treatment plans, including osteopathic considerations where appropriate.
 (EPA 1, 2, 3, 4) differential diagnosis sed resources to develop an appropriate s, recommend screening tests and treatment opathic considerations where appropriate. quiring urgent or emergent care and initiates on and management.
-(EPA 10) nts patients for tests/procedures, to include enefits and alternatives.
+(EPA 10) nts patients for tests/procedures, to include penefits and alternatives.
 (EPA 11, 12) y when performing procedures, to include ative therapy where appropriate.
-(EPA 12) Is self-aware and acknowledges self-limitations, acting in a manner that solicits appropriate oversight to ensure patient safety.
-(EPA 11, 13) Professionalism: Arrives to duties on-t time, dressed appropriately and prepared Documents clinical encounters and completes orders and prescriptions in an accurate and timely manner utilizing appropriate preceptor oversight.
-(EPA 4, 5) Promotes the transition of care utilizing a collaborative team- based approach.
-(EPA 8, 9) Communicates effectively and respectfully with preceptors, patients and the greater medical team.
-(EPA 6, 9) In my opinion, the student successfully completed the experimentation as outlined Yes 🖵 No 🗖 How many days was the student absent during - Please comment on the students' performance: Areas excelled, opportunities for improvement, clinical engagement, case presentations, and clinical skills.
-SUMMATIV These comments ARE USED in the MSPA These comments ARE NOT USED in the ' er):
+(EPA 12) Is self-aware and ack manner that solicits a (EPA 11, 13) Professionalism: Arrives to duties on- Documents clinical e prescriptions in an ac appropriate precepto Promotes the transiti based approach.
+(EPA Communicates effect patients and the great In my opinion, the student successfully completed the expect rotation as outlined it Yes 🗖 No [ No 🗖 How many days was the student absent during g the clerkship: SUMMATIV E COMMEN NTS Please comment on the students' performance: Areas excelled, opportunities These comments ARE USED in the M ISPE (Dean's Letter): for These comments ARE NOT USED in the MSPE (Dean's Letter): improvement, clinical engagement, case presentations and clinical skills.
+Conti nued on 2 nd page OVED ALL DEL How would you ra te the overall progress of the student?
+Exceeds Expectations Meets Expectations Below Expectations Recommend Fail Do you have co oncerns about this student becoming a physician?
+No [ Yes Would you li ike to be contacted about this student?
+No 🖵 Yes 🗖 • o be contacted, please write or other method to contact paperwork NFORMATION - Email addres online system to ons / Preferred Email: Office Phone: ( ) Fax: ( ) Office Name & Mail ing Address: City State Zip Office Contact Name 2: Office Contact E mail: SUPERVISING PI HYSICIAN MUST BE BOARD CE RTIFIED / ELIGIBL E IN THE PRIMAI RY PRACTICE S SPECIALTY Are you an intern, re- sident or fellow?
+No $\Box$ Yes $\Box$ (I f yes, see below) Are you an alumni of KC CU-COM?
+No □ Yes 🗖 Attending First and L Last Name (Please print Clearly) DO or MD ate Evaluation Comple eted Primary S tate Licensed Attending Physician Signature (Required) oard Certified / Eligible le Specialty Signature of DME / I KCU Regional Assistant Dean (Optional